 Remix.run Logo

-seanmcdirmid 2 hours ago
+seanmcdirmid a month ago

 Having actually lived in Mississippi, I’ve seen the disenfranchisement first hand.
 But what can we do?
 We can’t fix Mississippi, they will have to want to fix themselves, so why not let them explore more fully the consequences of their own actions?
 Mississippi thinks California is keeping them down, then without California they would have to start blaming themselves more.

-JumpCrisscross an hour ago | parent | next [-]
+JumpCrisscross a month ago | parent | next [-]

 > then without California they would have to start blaming themselves more